5.3. Server variables#

 38-- 1 Hello groonga! groonga install

-5.3.19. mroonga_max_n_records_for_estimate
+5.3.19. mroonga_max_n_records_for_estimate#

-New in version 5.02.
+Added in version 5.02.

 TODO:

-5.3.20. mroonga_enable_operations_recording
+5.3.20. mroonga_enable_operations_recording#

 Whether recording operations for recover is enabled or not.
 The default value is OFF that means operations are not recorded to Groonga database.
 It needs to reopen the database with FLUSH TABLES in order to reflect the variable is changed.